Sources

 Source Layers

 Public validator nodes used to determine network status, agreement, and risk.
-These are the primary truth sources.
-All canonical assessments are derived exclusively from this layer.
+These are the primary observation sources.
+All core assessments are derived exclusively from this layer.

 Separation Rules